 FAQ: Utility Bill Holiday

-The City of Westerville this week approved a payment holiday for all residential and business utility accounts for bills due on April 15, 2020.
+The City of Westerville approved a payment holiday for all residential and business utility accounts for bills due on April 15, 2020.
 Charges for services for the month of March are posted with a zero balance.
 If you are past-due on your account, February charges are still due for payment.
 If you have questions, please call the Utility Billing office at (614) 901-6430.

 Based on economic uncertainties associated with the spread of COVID-19, the City enacted this relief program to waive fees for the current month’s payment of electric, water, sanitation and trash/recycling.